qbeukes/the-time-app/README.md

 # Copyright and License
 * The Time App is licensed under GPLv3.
 See [LICENSE](LICENSE) for license information.
-* Copyright holder is Quintin Beukes.
-Please see [COPYRIGHT.md](COPYRIGHT.md) for detailed copyright and trademark information.
+* Please see [COPYRIGHT.md](COPYRIGHT.md) for detailed copyright and trademark information.

 # Release Notes
 ## Version 1.1.1 (3 September 2026)